Planting in the Pandemic - SUU News

 Gardening does not just offer the benefit of growing food or flowers.
 According to UNC Health gardening and other do-it-yourself projects can be a good exercise to reducing heart attack and stroke.
 Several studies have shown that gardening can reduce stress, increase serotonin levels and reduce anxiety.

 In addition to these physical benefits, gardening is a good alternative activity to staying indoors or around the house as families quarantine.
-Additionally, growing produce and vegetables can bring additionally fresh produce throughout the year, which may come in handy as the world recovers from the COVID-19 crisis.
+Additionally, growing produce and vegetables can bring additional fresh produce throughout the year, which may come in handy as the world recovers from the COVID-19 crisis.

 “Make sure to get outside, even if it’s in your backyard, take in that fresh air…” states Craig Keough founder of Star Nursery.

 Nurseries across the state are taking actions to help everyone grow forward during this pandemic.
-To learn more about what southern Utah nurseries are taking check out the website of Star Nursery in St. George, Ladybug Nursery’s Facebook page or contact nurseries and gardening centers directly.
+To learn more about what steps southern Utah nurseries are taking to help customers, check out the website of Star Nursery in St. George, Ladybug Nursery’s Facebook page or contact nurseries and gardening centers directly.

 Story by Alex Greenwell